 An important aspect of managing users is defining what users will see in Wave (visibility) and what that user can do in Wave (roles).
 This is done using groups.
 Please note that your company's group settings may vary from the examples here, but at a minimum, a user will be part of one visibility group and one user group.

-The following is an overview of visibility and permission groups available in Wave and how to set a user's visibility and permissions.
+The following is a general overview of visibility and permission groups available in Wave and how to set a user's visibility and permissions.
+Please note that the role definitions may be different for your instance of Wave.

 If someone is a member of a visibility group, that user will be able to view data associated with that visibility group.